 We made some adaptations to the navigation bar to reflect how people used the app leaving the bottom tabs for highly used features.
 A quick action button triggers commonly used flows, so users can make the most out of their time.

 The app homepage is an optimal location for Merchants to be guided on business objectives and tasks, but small business owners didn’t have a way to know what tasks were important for them to do at PayPal.
 They wanted actionable data, insights and tasks relevant to their business.

 Our mission was to help people have at a glance view that highlights the overall status and pending actions at PayPal, tailoring the experience to each person as they progress throughout their journey with PayPal.

-I worked in tandem with the home screen web team to come up with a home screen framework that scaled well and reliably presented the same information in both platforms.
+I worked in collaboration with the home screen team for web, to come up with a Home Framework that scaled well and reliably presented the same information in both platforms.

 I defined discrete areas for information in order of criticality to give users a sense of permanence, and other teams at PayPal a set of rules to add not only their notifications, but features and cross-sells.

-One of my challenges was to maintain the same hierarchy as the web home screen, and condense all in a single feed, while respecting the user.
-I achieved it by creating zones of expandable notifications, and defining rules around the permanence of notifications and cross-sells if not attended.
+One of my challenges was to maintain the same hierarchy as the web home screen, and condense all in a single feed, without overwhelming the user.
+I achieved it by creating zones of expandable notifications, and defining guardrails around the permanence of notifications and cross-sells if not attended.